 The Federal Trade Commission (FTC) has issued commentary addressing various aspects of the FDCPA, including what types of calls are inconvenient.
 In the past, the FTC deemed collection calls on Sunday as inconvenient.
 However, recently the FTC changed positions and stated that Sunday collection calls are not per se violations of the FDCPA.

-It's important to note the FTC Commentary is not binding on courts -- judges are free to, and do, disregard what the FTC has to say about the FDCPA if it conflicts with the statute itself or case law.
+It's important to note the FTC Commentary is not binding on courts—judges are free to, and do, disregard what the FTC has to say about the FDCPA if it conflicts with the statute itself or case law.

-While Sunday calls do not automatically violate the FDCPA, they are prohibited if the collector knows that Sunday is not a good day for you to receive collection calls.
+While Sunday calls don't automatically violate the FDCPA, they are prohibited if the collector knows that Sunday is not a good day for you to receive collection calls.
 To let the debt collector know, simply tell the collector that Sunday is not a convenient time for you to receive calls.
 Make a written note of the date and time you inform the collector of this fact, and the substance of your conversation.

 If you tell the collection agency that Sunday calls aren't convenient for you, and the agency continues to call you on Sunday, it has violated the FDCPA.
 Document the violations—note the date, time, and place of the calls, and the substance of the communication.